cmmid/cmmid.github.io/topics/covid19/_posts/2020-02-13-screening-outbreak-delay.md

 tags: [control-measures]
 ---

-You can download the current copy of the preprint [here](reports/screening_outbreak_delay_preprint_202002130952.pdf) or at [medR&chi;iv](https://doi.org/10.1101/2020.02.12.20022426)
+You can download the current copy of the preprint [here](reports/screening_outbreak_delay_preprint_202004164400.pdf) or at [medR&chi;iv](https://doi.org/10.1101/2020.02.12.20022426)

 **Aim:** To determine if interventions aimed at air travellers can delay establishment of a SARS-CoV-2 outbreak in a previously unaffected country with no shared border with China.

-**Results summary:** We evaluated sensitisation effectiveness of 30, 50 and 70%, assuming either 1, 10, or 100 infected travellers per week.
-We found that early in the outbreak when only few infected travellers arrive, traveller sensitisation can delay a major outbreak in a previously unaffected region.
-For 50% effectiveness, and assuming 1 infected traveller per week, we find that in 75% of simulations the outbreak is delayed by at least 11 days (97.5% probability: at least 7 days).
-The possible delay decreases rapidly for more travellers, lower effectiveness of sensitisation, higher R0 or lower heterogeneity thereof.
-However, syndromic traveller screening at departure and/or arrival can further enhance impact.
-In combination with sensitisation, syndromic screening can delay an outbreak substantially longer.
-In 75% of simulations we find an outbreak delay of at least 120 days (97.5% simulations: at least 24 days) for 1 infected traveller per week and at least 9 days (97.5% probability: at least 4 days) for 10 infected travellers per week.
+**Method:** We simulated infected air travellers arriving into countries with no sustained SARS-CoV-2 transmission or other introduction routes from affected regions.
+We assessed the effectiveness of syndromic screening at departure and/or arrival & traveller sensitisation to the COVID-2019-like symptoms with the aim to trigger rapid self-isolation and reporting on symptom onset to enable contact tracing.
+We assumed that syndromic screening would reduce the number of infected arrivals and that traveller sensitisation reduces the average number of secondary cases.
+We use stochastic simulations to account for uncertainty in both arrival and secondary infections rates, and present sensitivity analyses on arrival rates of infected travellers and the effectiveness of traveller sensitisation.
+We report the median expected delay achievable in each scenario and an inner 50% interval.

+**Results summary:** Under baseline assumptions, introducing exit and entry screening in combination with traveller sensitisation can delay a local SARS-CoV-2 outbreak by 8 days (50% interval: 3-14 days) when the rate of importation is 1 infected traveller per week at time of introduction.
+The additional benefit of entry screening is small if exit screening is effective: the combination of only exit screening and traveller sensitisation can delay an outbreak by 7 days (50% interval: 2-13 days).
+In the absence of screening, with less effective sensitisation, or a higher rate of importation, these delays shrink rapidly to less than 4 days.